How to tell whether you should carry out window repairs (on aluminium, timber or uPVC), replace components, or upgrade to new.

 Over time, with repeated use, handles and locks can become damaged, worn, or loose, which can become a security risk.
 Handles and winders on styles such as awning windows and louvre windows can also break or become difficult to operate, and if your windows are very old, the parts to replace them may no longer be manufactured.
-In most cases however, replacing handles and locks on all types of newer windows is fairly straightforward and inexpensive, and it’s unlikely to warrant an entire window replacement.
+In most cases, however, replacing handles and locks on all types of newer windows is fairly straightforward and inexpensive, and it’s unlikely to warrant an entire window replacement.

 The risks of not repairing damage or replacing your windows

 Damaged windows pose more of a risk than just affecting the overall look of your home.
-Things like unsealed window edges caused by warped frames or worn down edges, can start to affect level of comfort in your home.
+Things like unsealed window edges caused by warped frames or worn down edges can start to affect the level of comfort in your home.
 Draughts and damp can start to seep in, not to mention the cold air in winter, and hot air in summer.
 If seals aren’t closing properly, the costs of heating and cooling your home can rise, due to warm or cool air escaping out the edges.
 Sealant or replacing window seals altogether can help in some situations, but this is only a temporary, short-term solution if there is a structural problem or damage to other components.
 Windows not sealing properly also poses a security risk, as they may be weakened and easier to pry open.

-Why would you repair instead of replace?
+Why would you repair instead of replacing?